Package 'drugfindR'

 Description

-This function filters the L1000 Signature to a given threshold, identifying up-regulated or down-regulated or both up- and down-regulated genes
+This function filters the L1000 signature to a given threshold, identifying up-regulated, down-regulated, or both up- and down-regulated genes.
+The function supports both absolute threshold filtering and proportional filtering based on quantiles of the expression data.

 Usage